L'Amante du Rif

 L'Amante du Rif is a film co-produced by Morocco, Belgium and France, directed by Moroccan filmmaker Narjiss Nejjar and released in 2011.
-The film, a loose adaption of the novel of the same name written by Nejjar's mother, Noufissa Sbaï, was screened at multiple film festivals.
+The film, a loose adaptation of the novel of the same name written by Nejjar's mother, Noufissa Sbaï, was screened at multiple film festivals.

 Synopsis

 The film, set in Chefchaouen, chronicles the tragic destiny of Aya, a rebellious young woman who crosses paths with a drug trafficker, The Baron.